PaddlePaddle/PaddleHub/modules/image/Image_editing/colorization/user_guided_colorization/README_en.md

                        T.RGB2LAB()], to_rgb=True)
               ```

-              - `transforms` The data enhancement module defines lots of data preprocessing methods.
+              - `transforms`: The data enhancement module defines lots of data preprocessing methods.
 Users can replace the data preprocessing methods according to their needs.

         - Step2: Download the dataset
             - ```python